T_BIND(3NSL) | Networking Services Library Functions | T_BIND(3NSL) |

 The parameter req is used to request that an address, represented by the netbuf structure, be bound to the given transport endpoint.
 The parameter len specifies the number of bytes in the address, and buf points to the address buffer.
 For tcp(4P) and udp(4P) transports, buf points to a sockaddr(3SOCKET) buffer — either struct sockaddr_in or struct sockaddr_in6 (depending on if IPv4 or IPv6 is being used).
 The parameter maxlen has no meaning for the req argument.

-address that the transport provider actually bound to the transport
+encoding for the address that the transport provider actually bound to the

-endpoint; if an address was specified in req, this
+transport endpoint; if an address was specified in

-will be an encoding of the same address.
-In ret, the
+req, this will be an encoding of the same address.
+In

-returned.
-If maxlen is greater than zero and less than the
+maxlen is greater than zero and less than the length of

 .